ashishkg0022/basic-sockets/README.md

 # basic-sockets

-two clients in c++ and a server in python a simple sever and client project in this two clients reads data from two separate text files and send to server in return server returns the sorted data
+This project is a simple server and client project.
+In this, there are two clients that read data from two separate text files and send it to the server.
+The server returns the data in a sorted order.

+The two clients have been coded in C++, while the server is in Python.